mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple connection-oriented protocol on top of UDP.
+**netcode.io** is a simple connection-oriented protocol built on top of UDP.

 It's designed for client server/games with dedicated servers, like first person shooters.